 Including future new business in a current assessment of profits followed by losses has little support in actual practice.
-The requirements of testing for profits followed by losses are similar to those of testing for premium deficiencies, and the latter testing is performed only on existing business.
+The requirements of testing for profits followed by losses are similar to those of testing for premium deficiencies, and the latter testing is performed only on existing business, with the possible exception of guaranteed issue business that will be written at a loss.